ddadaal/ddadaal.me/README.md

 yarn run serve
 ```

 Notice that a dependency **sharp** needs to pull [prebuilt binaries from GitHub releases](https://github.com/lovell/sharp-libvips/releases) during installation.
-However, GitHub hosts release files on AWS, which is sometimes blocked in China.
+GitHub hosts release files on AWS, which is sometimes blocked in China.
 Failure to download these files will cause failure in installation and following steps.

 Thankfully, according to [the official docs](http://sharp.pixelplumbing.com/en/stable/install/#pre-compiled-libvips-binaries), we can change the base url for this file.
 With the help of python 3's `http.server` module, we can start a local http server and serve the file from local.